Diesel has been hitting the headlines a lot lately, and it's come across as anything but good.

 If not, send us a message over social media and we’ll do our best to get it added:

 The new tax bands

-The table below is straight from the government website and applies to cars that are registered after 1st April 2017, (so don’t worry if you have an older diesel – this won’t apply to you!)
+The table below is straight from the government website and applies to cars that are registered after 1st April 2017 for the first year after registration (so don’t worry if you have an older diesel – this won’t apply to you!)

 When you compare that to the tax rates of cars registered from 1st March 2001 and 31st March 2017 – it’s quite a difference.

 The table below comes into force on the second year after the car is registered.
 This will be the tax rate onwards: